172 pages | 3 B/W Illus.

-9. Syria and the KSA
+9. Syria and Saudi Arabia

 10. Syria and the USSR

-Part 3: Alliances and Beyond
+Part III: Alliances and Beyond

 This series aims to be the major venue for the dissemination of research on modern Syria.
 Although it will not neglect Syria’s past, the focus is on the current conflict.
 It showcases work that locates cutting edge empirical research within innovative theoretical frameworks from all disciplines on, for example, social movements, civil wars, intervention, identity conflicts, failed states, post-war reconstruction, authoritarian resilience, and non-state governance.